Swedish pop star Robyn Carlsson debuted

 still a teenager with Robyn Is Here (1997), containing the hits

-Do You Know and Show Me Love
+Do You Know and Show Me Love, her signature song

 (not the Show Me Love of Robin S),

 both recorded two years earlier and composed by producer Max Martin.

 My Truth (1999), that was meant as her "artistic" statement, spawned

 Electric (by by Ulf Lindstrom and Johan Ekhe).

 She hit bottom with Don't Stop the Music (2002), an aimless

 However, her career was resurrected by Robyn (Konichiwa, 2005),